Summary

 -

-Translocation feasibility: Assess Phillip and Lord Howe Islands for establishment of an insurance population.
+Translocation feasibility: Assess potentialail locations for establishment of an insurance population.

 -

-Community engagement & citizen science: Recruit and train volunteers for nest searches, bird identification, and surveys; roll out public engagement programs to build community support.
+Community engagement & citizen science: Recruit and train volunteers for nest searches, bird identification, and surveys; public engagement programs to build community support.

 Key Achievements